Stagecoach in Hull: Stagecoach ownership

-In November 1994, Cleveland Transit, considered one of the emerging 'groups' within the British bus industry with acquisitions in County Durham, Teesside and Yorkshire, was sold to Stagecoach Holdings for £7.7 million.
-KHCT's blue and white livery, a modified version based on Cleveland Transit's green livery, was maintained by Stagecoach.
-However on 1 January 1996, KHCT was formally renamed Stagecoach Kingston upon Hull, later shortened to Stagecoach in Hull, with the Stagecoach corporate livery being introduced by the spring of 1996.
+In November 1994, Cleveland Transit and KHCT were sold to Stagecoach Holdings for £7.7 million.
+The Transit-era KHCT blue and white livery was initially maintained by Stagecoach, however on 1 January 1996, KHCT was formally renamed Stagecoach Kingston upon Hull, later shortened to Stagecoach in Hull, with the Stagecoach corporate livery being introduced by the spring of 1996.
+Permission was granted by Hull City Council for Stagecoach to move operations from the former KHCT depot on Lombard Street to a new site on Foster Street, Stoneferry in November 1995, which was completed in 1996.
+KHCT's Kingstonian coaching arm was acquired by EYMS and integrated into its own coaching operations in March 1997.

 Stagecoach Kingston upon Hull and twelve other bus companies in Hull were summoned to the Restrictive Practices Court by the Office of Fair Trading in November 1998 after investigations revealed they were taking part in a price fixing and market sharing "cartel" on tendered Hull City Council school bus services.
 The OFT stated that they had uncovered evidence of representatives of the thirteen companies, including Stagecoach, secretly meeting at a Hull hotel to agree on the minimum prices they would bid to run the services and what services each company would bid for.

-Stagecoach in Hull introduced the Frequento network in 2006, with routes serving Orchard Park Estate, Bransholme and later Sutton-on-Hull being operated to more frequent timetables using new low-floor buses.
+In 2006, Stagecoach in Hull was included as part of the reorganisation of Stagecoach operations in the East Midlands and Lincolnshire into an enlarged Stagecoach East Midlands subsidiary.
+In the same year, Stagecoach in Hull introduced the Frequento network, with routes serving Orchard Park, Bransholme and later Sutton-on-Hull being operated to more frequent timetables using new low-floor buses.
 The service was initially launched with nine new Dennis Trident Alexander ALX400s.
 These were later supplemented with 14 Alexander Dennis Enviro300s in 2010 and nine Alexander Dennis Enviro400s in 2011, the latter of which were named after notable Hull people such as William Wilberforce, Philip Larkin and Mick Ronson.

 250 workers at Stagecoach in Hull affiliated with Unite the Union entered a period of strike action from 7 October to 7 November 2022 in a pay dispute, disrupting bus services provided for the annual Hull Fair.
 The strike was scheduled to last until 29 December, however negotiations between Stagecoach management and Unite representatives involving Acas resulted in the strike suspended on 7 November and formally ended on 11 November, with workers receiving a backdated 20% pay rise of up to £13 an hour.